capricorn86/happy-dom/packages/happy-dom/README.md

 ## Basic Usage

-The example below will show you how to use Happy DOM.
+A simple example of how you can use Happy DOM.

 ```javascript
 import { Window } from 'happy-dom';